Bengal: Other major cities in West Bengal

+Other major cities in Bangladesh

+Other important cities in Bangladesh such as Sylhet, Khulna, Jessore, Rajshahi, Rangpur, Cox's Bazar etc.

 Culture

 Language

 The Bengali language developed between the 7th and 10th centuries from Apabhraṃśa and Magadhi Prakrit.
 It is written using the indigenous Bengali alphabet, a descendant of the ancient Brahmi script.
 Bengali is the 5th most spoken language in the world.
 It is an eastern Indo-Aryan language and one of the easternmost branches of the Indo-European language family.
 It is part of the Bengali-Assamese languages.
 Bengali has greatly influenced other languages in the region, including Odia, Assamese, Chakma, Nepali and Rohingya.
 It is the sole state language of Bangladesh and the second most spoken language in India.
 It is also the seventh most spoken language by total number of speakers in the world.

 Bengali binds together a culturally diverse region and is an important contributor to regional identity.
-The 1952 Bengali Language Movement in East Pakistan is commemorated by UNESCO as International Mother Language Day, as part of global efforts to preserve linguistic identity.
+The 1952 Bengali language movement in East Pakistan is commemorated by UNESCO as International Mother Language Day, as part of global efforts to preserve linguistic identity.